Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10/guide.en-gb.md

 Once the email address is configured, you can start using it!
 You can now send and receive messages.

-OVHcloud also provides a web application that allows you to access your email address from your web browser at [Webmail](/links/web/email).
-You can log in using the credentials for your email address.
+OVHcloud also provides a web application that allows you to access your email account from your web browser at [Webmail](/links/web/email).
+You can log in using the credentials for your email account.

 ### Modifying existing settings <a name="modify-settings"></a>